A1vinSmith/OSCP-PWK2020-Notes/Notes.md

 * **Vulnerable Software:** Non-default software located on system is vulnerable
 * **Kernel Exploit:** A kernel exploit is available to direct perform LPE

 Once relatively certain on LPE vector, search online and attempt to apply exploit.
+Exploits that are widely applicable / easy to perform are outlined below as well.

 ### 2.1 Linux Local Privilege Escalation ###

 Standard commands to enumerate the system:

 ```sh
 # Current user and privileges
 id      # Information of current user e.g. membership in groups (sudo etc.)
 sudo -l # List of commands current user can execute as sudo